mongodb/specifications/source/auth/tests/mongodb-aws.md

 # MongoDB AWS

-There are 6 scenarios drivers MUST test:
+Drivers MUST test the following scenarios:

 1. `Regular Credentials`: Auth via an `ACCESS_KEY_ID` and `SECRET_ACCESS_KEY` pair
 2. `EC2 Credentials`: Auth from an EC2 instance via temporary credentials assigned to the machine